westerndevs/western-devs-website/_drafts/on-ui-testing.markdown

 I ain't gonna lie.
 I like Cucumber and [Capybara](https://github.com/jnicklas/capybara).
 I've tried [SpecFlow](http://www.specflow.org/) and it's probably as good as you can get in C#, which is decent enough.
 But it's hard to beat `fill_in 'Email', :with => 'hill@billy.edu'` for conciseness and readability.
 That said, do **not** underestimate the effort it takes to introduce Ruby to a .NET shop.
 There is a certain discipline required to maintain your tests and if everyone is scared to dive into your rakefile, you're already mixing stripes with plaid.

-We also discussed [Canopy](http://lefthandedgoat.github.io/canopy/) and while none of us has tried it, there was a general appreciation for how it looks.
+We also discussed [Canopy](http://lefthandedgoat.github.io/canopy/) and there was a general appreciation for how it looks though [Amir](/bios/amir_barylko) is the only one who has actually used it.
 Seems to balance the readability of Capybara with the "it's still .NET" aspect of companies that fear anything non-Microsoft.

 Of course, there's Selenium both the IDE and the driver.
 We mentioned it mostly because you're supposed to.